Rustam200391/wayToJob/documentation/doc.md

-This is the documentation for the react js pet project, which provides code for calculating travel time from home to work.
+<i>This is the documentation for the react js pet project, which provides code for calculating travel time from home to work.</i>